EmreSeverr/SAttributes/README.md

 command in the startup.cs file.
 You can start using it later.

 You can download the package from this link : https://www.nuget.org/packages/SAttribute/

+You can download the example project from this link : https://github.com/EmreSeverr/SAttributeExample